 Conventional wisdom, rather than appreciating that race as a category of the young mind has remarkable accordance with race as a category of adult cultural power, denies both that race is a complex category of the young mind and that it is an instantiation of the category of adult cultural power.
-I have argued that neither of these denials is well grounded… [The] findings I have reviewed show that many of the more intricate and to some extent obscure aspects of adult belief (including essentialist construals) appear to be in place virtually from the moment a child shows signs of being racially aware. (ibid. p.189)
+I have argued that neither of these denials is well grounded… [The] findings I have reviewed show that many of the more intricate and to some extent obscure aspects of adult belief (including essentialist construals) appear to be in place virtually from the moment a child shows signs of being racially aware. (ibid. p.
+189)

 Hirschfeld’s book is well-researched.
 Of course, we already knew that people are acutely aware of race and ethnicity.
 This book explains why.
 Racial awareness has its roots in the unconscious and it is coupled with an innate tendency to differentiate people according to social status and kinship.
 Yet, there are two problems that he does not attend to.
 Hirschfeld underestimates the ethnoracial characteristics that are truly veridical and says that our cognitive endowment is the source of the essentialist view of race.
-Indeed, but when people become aware of the differences that actually exist, the naive ontology pertaining to ‘the Negro’ is “verified”, and thus it serves to underpin our exaggerated notion of racial character.
+Indeed, but when people become aware of the differences that actually exist, the naive ontology pertaining to ‘the Negro’ is “verified”, and may then serve to underpin our exaggerated notion of racial character.
 So we have to face the facts about ethnoracial differences as well as our innate function of autonomous categorization.
 Otherwise the evil circle cannot be broken.

-Another quandary is the fact that our inborn susceptibility to differentiate the human species according to race is hardly enough to explain the severe problems of interracial criminal victimization and discrimination, although it explains the target choice.
+Another quandary is the fact that our inborn susceptibility to differentiate the human species according to race is hardly enough to explain the severe problems of interracial criminal victimization and discrimination, even though it explains the target choice.
 In many cases it is merely the offender’s conscious rationalization of the archaic impetus of the unconscious.
 Victimization is in itself a powerful underlying motif, regardless of conscious notions of race.
 Hirschfeld’s book represents an important step towards finally coming to grips with the issue of race, although it must be complemented with insights about the archaic unconscious.

 The way in which we unthinkingly endorse notions of integration and wholeness impacts individuation (i.e., individual emancipation) in a negative way.
 Interestingly, Albert Einstein worried that his Theory of Relativity would propel popular thought in a direction of ethical and cultural relativism.
 After all, “everything is relative”.
 In fact, he could equally well have named it the Theory of Absolutes, since it postulates strange universal absolutes.
 This is also a characteristic of quantum theory.
 There are both relatives and absolutes in the world.
 Yet, in the present era we refuse to acknowledge dark nature.
 The belief that all human beings on earth are similar in all respects is an unrealistic notion, since nature promotes diversity.
-Economical disparity, etc., is today understood as the result of conscious and deliberate oppression.
+Economical disparity is today understood as the result of conscious and deliberate oppression.
 As the dogma of the uniformity of mankind is unquestioningly accepted, there is no room for an alternative explanation.
 But this standpoint is untenable.
 It is high time for intellectuals to grasp these issues.
 It belongs to the task of integrating the shadow of nature.

-Indian author Rajiv Malhotra focuses on the problem of differences (“Being Different: An Indian Challenge to Western Universalism”, 2011).
+Indian author Rajiv Malhotra focuses on the problem of differences (Being Different: An Indian Challenge to Western Universalism, 2011).
 He shows how the West’s history-centrism drives it into claims of exclusiveness.
 It results in anxiety over differences which it seeks to resolve through projects of digestion in order to obliterate whatever seems challenging.
 Instead, says Malhotra, we must preserve difference with mutual respect — not with mere “tolerance”.
 He alerts the reader to the grave dangers of a difference-negating “sameness” that is marketed worldwide by secular and religious streams in Western culture.
 The doctrine of ‘sameness’, the idea that everything is the same, cannot be used to guide our actions in this relative world.
 He says: